Overview

 A wide variety of electives and specializations

-Our diverse faculty offer courses on a wide variety of topics, including machine learning, digital platforms and economic history.
+Our large faculty offers diverse and numerous courses, including on topics like machine learning, digital platforms, inequality and economic history.
 Click here to view our current course offerings.

 Students can also choose to graduate with specialisations in: